- Diverse roaming ability

-He does so due to being 2 speed operator, which means he generates more noise while moving than 3 speed defenders.
+He does so due to being a 2-speed operator, which means he generates more noise while moving than 3-speed defenders.
 Primarily, though, he makes more sound when using his Remah Dash.

-Try to avoid using Dashing ability if you try to sneak up on unsuspecting attackers!
+Try to avoid using the Dashing ability if you try to sneak up on unsuspecting attackers!

 The second downside is that you have a delay in drawing a weapon after a successful dash.